Trump says 'we’re there for you' as he consoles survivors of Las Vegas shooting massacre

 The president is also visiting with “civilian heroes” and first responders before returning to Washington on Wednesday afternoon.

+Trump, accompanied by first lady Melania Trump, arrived at McCarran International Airport in Las Vegas shortly after noon local time.
 The president was greeted at the airport by Nevada Republican Gov. Brian Sandoval, Las Vegas Mayor Carolyn Goodman and Clark County Sheriff Joseph Lombardo.

 Las Vegas is a city the president knows well: Trump International Hotel Las Vegas is only a few miles down the road from Mandalay Bay Resort and Casino, where police say a man named Stephen Paddock smashed two windows in his suite overlooking a country music festival on Sunday night and opened gunfire on concertgoers.